Simple versus Optimal Contracts: The Hidden Action Principal-Agent Model

+An optimal contract can be found through linear programming: For each action determine the minimum expected payment at which this action can be implemented.
+The best of these linear programs (achieving the highest expected payoff for the principal) gives the best action to incentivize and an optimal contract incentivizing it.

+The LP for incentivizing action $a$ at minimum expected payment has $m$ payment variables $\{t_j\}$, which by limited liability must be non-negative, and $n-1$ IC constraints ensuring that the agent's expected utility from action $a$ is at least his expected utility from any other action.
+Note that by Assumption~A3, there is no need for an IR constraint to ensure that the expected utility is non-negative.
+The LP is:

+Fairly little is known about the \emph{structure} of the optimal contracts that come out of this approach.
+There are a few notable exemptions from this general rule---e.g., settings with just $n = 2$ actions---which we discuss in more detail in Appendix~\ref{appx:simple-and-optimal}.

+This LP and close variants together with their duals can also be used to characterize implementable actions, where the implementing contract is either arbitrary or required to be \emph{monotone} as defined below.
+The characterizations hinge on whether the action's distribution can be emulated or dominated by a combination of other actions at lower cost ---see Appendix \ref{sub:implement} for details.
+It also follows that the optimal contract will have at most $(n-1)$ nonnegative payments---see Appendix~\ref{sub:nonzero-payments}.
-\begin{definition} A contract is \emph{linear} if the payment scheme is a linear function of the outcomes, i.e., $t_j = \alpha x_j \ge 0$ for every $j\in[m]$.
-We refer to $\alpha$ as the linear contract's parameter, which is $\ge 0$ due to limited liability. \end{definition}

-A natural generalization is a \emph{degree-$d$ polynomial} contract, in which the payment scheme is a nonnegative degree-$d$ polynomial function of the outcomes: $t_j = \sum_{k=0}^d {\alpha_k x_j^k}\ge 0$ for every $j\in[m]$.
+\paragraph{Linear/monotone contracts.} In a \emph{linear} contract the payment scheme is a linear function of the outcomes, i.e., $t_j = \alpha x_j \ge 0$ for every $j\in[m]$.
+We refer to $\alpha$ as the linear contract's \emph{parameter}, which is $\ge 0$ due to limited liability.
+A natural generalization is a \emph{degree-$d$ polynomial} contract, in which the payment scheme is a non-negative degree-$d$ polynomial function of the outcomes: $t_j = \sum_{k=0}^d {\alpha_k x_j^k}\ge 0$ for every $j\in[m]$.
 If $d=1$ we get an \emph{affine} contract; such contracts play a role in Section \ref{sec:robustness}.
-Linear and affine contracts are monotone:
+Linear and affine contracts are \emph{monotone}, where a contract is monotone if its payments are nondecreasing in the outcomes, i.e., $t_j\le t_{j'}$ for $j<j'$.